Does A Darwinian Evolution Have The potential To Generate Average-Sized Functional Enzymes?

 So, the overall probability of generating a gene coding for a specific enzyme of 101 amino acid residuals using all mutations since the onset of the evolutionary process is less than one chance in a billion trillion.

 What is the overall probability of generating a gene coding for a specific enzyme of 150 amino acid residuals with 3x1043 mutations or tries?
-The probability of generating a gene coding for a specific enzyme of 150 amino acid residuals is 1 chance in 1077 tries.
-Again, the probability is multiplied by 3x1043 mutations or tries:
+The probability of generating a gene coding for a specific enzyme of 150 amino acid residuals is about 1 chance in 1077 tries.
+Again, this probability is multiplied by 3x1043 mutations or tries:

 1 chance /1077 tries x <3x1043 tries = <1 chance in 3.3x1033